AdobeDocs/id-service.en/help/implementation-guides/opt-in-service/launch.md

 uuid: d35ed917-c4bd-4868-9026-1461f1a8f13e
 ---

-# Configuring Opt-in with Launch {#configuring-opt-in-with-launch}
+# Configuring Opt-in with Experience Platform Launch {#configuring-opt-in-with-launch}

 Simplify enabling Experience Cloud solution for Opt-in using Adobe Experience Platform Launch.

-## Configure an Opt-in scenario with Launch {#section-8aa1b58bf8374c938aa8cfdeddbad6ff}
+## Configure an Opt-in scenario with Experience Platform Launch {#section-8aa1b58bf8374c938aa8cfdeddbad6ff}

 [Adobe Experience Platform Launch](https://docs.adobelaunch.com/) makes it easy to configure and set up an opt in scenario with Adobe solutions.
 You can simplify gathering visitor opt-in consents for Experience Cloud solutions by enabling Analytics, Target, Audience Manager, and other or all select Experience Cloud solutions to opt in to your consent management system.